AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex6.md

 >[!NOTE]
 >
->Please ensure you're using a Configuration ID that i
+>Please ensure you're using a Configuration ID that is ingesting data into this sandbox: --module18sandbox--

 Then, select your **ldap**, select the brand **Luma Telco** and go to the Luma Telco homepage: